Motivic construction of cohomological invariants: Serre's question about

 \section{Serre's question about $\E_8$}

-Let $G$ be a simple adjoint linear algebraic group of inner type over $k$ with $\mathrm{char}\,k=0$.
+Let $G$ be a simple linear algebraic group of inner type over $k$ with $\mathrm{char}\,k=0$.
 We briefly sketch the definitions of two invariants of $G$: the $J$-invariant and the Rost invariant.
 See \cite{PSZ} and \cite[\S31]{Inv} for formal definitions.

-\begin{ntt}[$J$-invariant] Let $p$ be a prime number. \begin{dfn} Let $R$ be a motive which is a finite direct sum of Tate motives.
-The polynomial where $a_i=\dim\Ch_i(R)$ is called the Poincar\'e polynomial of $R$ mod $p$. \end{dfn}
+\begin{ntt}[$J$-invariant] Let $p$ be a prime number and $R$ be a motive which is a finite direct sum of twisted Tate motives.
+The polynomial where $a_i=\dim\Ch^i(R)$ is called the Poincar\'e polynomial of $R$ mod $p$.

 Informally speaking, the $J$-invariant of a simple group $G$ is a discrete invariant which measures the motivic decomposition of the variety of Borel subgroups of $G$.